Estonia national rugby union team

 The Estonia national rugby union team is governed by the Estonian Rugby Union, which oversees all rugby union in Estonia.
 As of October 2014 they have played only a handful of matches, but have qualified for the 2014–16 European Nations Cup Third Division.
-The current stadium used by the national team is Viimsi Staadion.
+The team's main stadium was Viimsi Staadion for several years.

 History

 A combined Estonia/Latvia side took on a Swedish representative side in the late 1990s, but a proper national team only started playing in August 2009, touring England and playing two matches, losing both.
 They came up against Kent club Tonbridge Juddians in their first match, coming out at the wrong end of a 94–7 scoreline.
 The Juddians gave them a rather torrid time in the scrums, which was probably influenced by the fact that the Estonians only had their first-ever scrum machine session on the morning of the match.
 The second fixture saw them square off against England Deaf at Folkestone, this time managing to keep the score to a respectable 21–27.

 Estonia have since played several matches as they have built up their team.
 They were defeated by the Welsh national deaf team in Tallinn, losing 93–3 in June 2012, with closer defeats to Finland, Finland 'A' and Turkey.

 Estonia obtained their first win a play-off match for a position in the 2014–16 European Nations Cup Third Division, defeating Belarus 59–12.